AiriZzz/AiriZzz/README.md

 - 👋 Hi, I’m @AiriZzz
 - 👀 I’m interested in Game programming, I'm still amature level.
 Do understand a little bit of C++ and some C#.
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Unreal Engine Project
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 AiriZzz/AiriZzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.